Chhattisgarh: Language

-The official language of the state is Hindi, with Chhattisgarhi being the additional official language.
-Chhattisgarhi, a variety of eastern Hindi, is spoken and understood by the majority of people in Chhattisgarh and is the dominant language in the Chhattisgarh plain.
+The official languages of the state are Modern Standard Hindi and Chhattisgarhi, both of which are Central Indo-Aryan languages (also known as Hindi languages, forming a part of the Hindi Belt).
+Chhattisgarhi is spoken and understood by the majority of people in Chhattisgarh and is the dominant language in the Chhattisgarh plain.
 Chhattisgarhi is called Khaltahi by tribals and Laria in Odia.
 Chhattisgarhi is itself divided into many dialects, one of the most distinct being Surgujia from the Surguja region, which is sometimes considered its own language.
 Near the Uttar Pradesh border this dialect merges into Bhojpuri, while it merges with Bagheli near the Madhya Pradesh border.
 Surgujia also merges into Sadri in the northeast along the border with Jharkhand.
-Hindi is spoken by many migrants from outside the state, and is a major language in the cities and industrial centres, while many whose dialect is actually Chhattisgarhi record their speech as Hindi in the census.
-Odia is widely-spoken in eastern Chhattisgarh especially near the Odisha border.
+Standard Hindi is spoken by many migrants from outside the state, and is a major language in the cities and industrial centres, while many whose language is actually Chhattisgarhi record their speech as "Hindi" in the census.
+Odia is widely spoken in eastern Chhattisgarh, especially near the Odisha border.
 Telugu and Marathi speaking minorities can be found along the Telangana and Maharashtra borders respectively.
 In the eastern Bastar region, Halbi and Bhatri are major languages.

-In addition, Chhattisgarh has several tribal languages.
+In addition, Chhattisgarh has several indigenous languages.
 Kurukh and Korwa are both spoken in the Surguja region.
 Gondi is a major language in southern Chhattisgarh: Bastar and the adjoining districts.
 Gondi has many dialects, such as Muria in north Bastar, which transitions to Madia further south and Dorli, transitional between Gondi and Koya, along the borders of Andhra Pradesh and Telangana.
 In the east of Bastar.
 Most Gonds in the north and east of Bastar, as well as the rest of the state, speak regional languages and have largely forgotten their original tongue.

 Gender ratio

 Chhattisgarh has a high female-male sex ratio (991) ranking at the fifth position among other states of India.
 Although this ratio is small compared to other states, it is unique in India because Chhattisgarh is the 10th-largest state in India.

 The gender ratio (number of females per 1,000 males) has been steadily declining over 20th century in Chhattisgarh.
 But it is conspicuous that Chhattisgarh always had a better female-to-male ratio compared with national average.

 Rural women, although poor, are independent, better organised, and socially outspoken.
 According to another local custom, women can choose to terminate a marriage relationship through a custom called chudi pahanana, if she desires.
-Most of the old temples and shrines follow Shaktism and are goddess-centric (e.g., Shabari, Mahamaya, Danteshwari) and the existence of these temples gives insight into historical and current social fabric of this state.
+Most of the old temples and shrines follow Shaktism and are goddess-centric (e.g., Shabari, Mahamaya, Danteshwari) and the existence of these temples gives insight into the historical and current social fabric of this state.
 However, a mention of these progressive local customs in no way suggests that the ideology of female subservience does not exist in Chhattisgarh.
-On the contrary, the male authority and dominance is seen quite clearly in the social and cultural life.
+On the contrary, male authority and dominance are seen quite clearly in social and cultural life.